Epcot’s Rose and Crown Pub with Fireworks Viewing

 Epcot’s Rose and Crown Review

-So, what are our official thoughts on the experience we had dining at Epcot’s Rose and Crown Pub?
+So, what are our official thoughts on the experiences we’ve had dining at Epcot’s Rose and Crown Pub?
 Here’s a deeper dive…

 Exterior picture of Rose and Crown Epcot